All Episodes

 They subordinated that to the objective here of creaming and destroying Trump.

-I can remember a day, and it's not that long ago when this wouldn't happen.
+I can remember a day, and it's not that long ago, when this wouldn't happen.

-And if somebody had tried it, whoever runs CNN would have stormed into the control room and said, What in the name of Sam Hill are you doing?
+And if somebody had tried it, whoever runs CNN would have stormed into the control room and said, what in the name of Sam Hill are you doing?

-Now, I know it's in different age.
+Now, I know it's a different age.

-It's a different media era, and we all can conclude here that maybe everybody involved media-wise on the same side now, pulling no punches, make no bones about it.
+And we all can conclude here that maybe everybody involved media-wise is on the same side now, pulling no punches, make no bones about it, particularly when the objective here is to take Trump out to destroy Trump.

 It doesn't matter.

-The media is one rather than a series of different entities that are competing against each other, and that's obviously the way they look at it.
+The media is one rather than a series of different entities that are competing against each other.

-I was I was blown away by it.
+I was blown away by it.

-It just as I say I'm an old schooler.
+It just, as I say, I'm an old schooler.

 I mean, you know they're there, but you certainly do not call attention to them.

-You don't praise them at your own expense, but that's what CNN was doing.
+You don't praise them at your own expense.

-Now you can draw your own conclusions from it.
+Now, you can draw your own conclusions from it.

-I'm just telling you it's odd.
+I'm just telling you, it's odd.

 And they've been doing it all day.